aspindle/2016_kiwix_enigma/README.md

 found a way to access the zim files offline! https://github.com/kiwix/kiwix-js

+where the link is https://browser-extension.kiwix.org/current/ select folder, doesn't actually upload. should work on mobile...

 Then it's just a matter of hosting the files as a torrent somewhere...